davidmasek/aoc-2024/README.md

 # ElixirOfCode

-Advent of Code 2024 in Elixir.
+Advent of Code 2024 in Elixir *and Lua*.

 Quick links:
 - https://adventofcode.com/2024